coffeedoc/codo/README.md

 # Codo [![Build Status](https://secure.travis-ci.org/netzpirat/codo.png)](http://travis-ci.org/netzpirat/codo.png)

 Codo is a CoffeeScript API documentation generator, similar to [YARD](http://yardoc.org/).
-It's generated documentation is focused on CoffeeScript class syntax for classical inheritance and not for JavaScript's prototypal inheritance.
+Its generated documentation is focused on CoffeeScript class syntax for classical inheritance and not for JavaScript's prototypal inheritance.

 ## Installation